 3 Advantages of using multi shipping

 During peak seasons, such as the holiday season or back-to-school season, carriers may face an overabundance of orders.
-Warehouses can benefit from immunity when they don’t have to rely on a single carrier.
-Because relying on a single carrier prevents warehouses from being shut down during a strike by that carrier.
+Warehouses can benefit from immunity when they don’t have to rely on a single carrier because relying on a single carrier prevents warehouses from being shut down during a strike by that carrier.

-Furthermore, firms, who rely solely on one carrier to handle their shipping, might have their operations halted if that carrier encounters a service interruption.
+Furthermore, firms, that rely solely on one carrier to handle their shipping, might have their operations halted if that carrier encounters a service interruption.
 But using a multi-carrier shipping strategy avoids the company from shutting down operations.
 Multi shipping, on the other hand, provides insulation from these disasters, allowing business to continue as usual.

 More flexible options